-For School Choice students who do not attend Mountain Ridge, please fill out the AVID/RECA application and email the application to the AVID Coordinator, Mrs. Brubaker (bre.brubaker@asd20.org).
-If Rampart High School is not a student's home school, please also complete the district's School Choice process (https://www.asd20.org/school-choice/).
+For School Choice students who do not attend Mountain Ridge, please fill out the AVID/RECA application and email the application to the AVID Coordinator, Mrs. Brubaker (brubaker@asd20.org).
+If Rampart High School is not a student's home school, please also complete the district's School Choice process.
 Program acceptance will be communicated by March 1st.

-Accelerating Students through Concurrent ENrollmenT (ASCENT) Program
+Accelerating Students through Concurrent Enrollment (ASCENT) Program

 High school seniors who have met all D20 graduation requirements and who have completed at least 9 college credit hours may apply for ASCENT, which allows them to stay enrolled in high school for a fifth year while they take only college courses at University of Colorado Colorado Springs or Metropolitan State University of Denver.
-Seniors who took the first year of a two-year Career Start program and would like to complete the second year during an ASCENT experience are the only students eligible for ASCENT sponsorship at Pikes Peak State College.
+Seniors who took the first year of a two-year Career Start program and would like to complete the second year during an ASCENT experience are typically the only students eligible for ASCENT sponsorship at Pikes Peak State College.
+Non-Career Start students, and students who are finishing a Career Start program as seniors may be eligible for ASCENT sponsorship through PPSC if they can demonstrate a plan that will allow them to complete an associate's degree or certificate program by the end of the ASCENT year.